electric-eloquence/fepper-drupal/README.md

 * Quoting of keys and values should follow
   <a href="https://json5.org" target="_blank">JSON5 syntax</a>.
 * (Avoid quotes if you can.)
-* When quoting is necessary, to avoid escaping special characters in .mustache files, wrap parameter keys in double-quotes and values in single-quotes.
+* When quoting is necessary, to avoid escaping special characters, wrap parameter keys in double-quotes and values in single-quotes.
-* Consult the [Templater section](#templater) for additional documentation on configuring Mustache and YAML files to sync Fepper with Drupal.
+* Consult the [Templater section](#templater) for additional documentation on configuring Feplet and YAML files to sync Fepper with Drupal.

 ### Table of contents